 Substance Abuse Programs for Air Force Veterans

 Members of the Air Force, like other military branches, dedicate their lives to the people and the freedoms of the United States.
-Air Force members accept the risk to their physical health, but sadly, despite their selflessness, they also put their mental health in danger.
-Addiction, depression, and post-traumatic stress disorder (PTSD) may affect Air Force veterans, but veterans suffering PTSD and substance abuse can receive help.
-Fortunately for former members of the Air Force, substance abuse programs for veterans are available (VA) substance abuse programs and VA community care programs.
+Air Force airmen accept the risk to their physical health, but sadly, despite their selflessness, they also put their mental health in danger.
+Addiction, depression, post-traumatic stress disorder (PTSD), and other co-occurring mental health disorders may affect Air Force Veterans, but help is available through VA substance abuse programs and VA community care programs.